Mojo8898/OffSec-Notes/Playbook/5 Web/1 Injection/SQL Injection/3 PostgreSQL.md

 Refer to [pentestmonkey](https://pentestmonkey.net/cheat-sheet/sql-injection/mysql-sql-injection-cheat-sheet) for additional example queries

-### UNION-based payloads vs Search Queries
+### UNION-based/Error-based payloads vs Search Queries

 We can use `ORDER BY` and `UNION SELECT` in a search field to visualize and enumerate a database with many columns.

-**Note:** Transitioning to `UNION SELECT` significantly differs due to having to match the variable types within the statement
+**Note** PostgreSQL differs from MySQL in `UNION SELECT` statements due to having to match the variable types within the statement.
+We can aid in matching types by casting with `::` after the character

 ```mysql
 # We first use ORDER BY and increment until we receive an error